vishnav-tuli/KPMG-Data-Science-Analytics-Virtual-Internship-Program/README.md

 [Task2_KPMG_DataInsights.pptx](https://github.com/vishnav-tuli/KPMG-Data-Science-Analytics-Virtual-Internship-Program/files/13565202/Task2_KPMG_DataInsights.pptx)
 The 'data analysis' file for interpretation and charts.

-4. Data Insights and Presentation: This section includes visualizations and dashboards created during the internship in .twbx format using Tableau.
-It also contains xlsx files of current and target customers for further data analysis.
+4. Data Insights and Presentation: This section includes visualizations and dashboards created during the internship using Tableau.
+It also contains a ppt of current and target customers for further data analysis.
 [Task3_DataInsightPresentation_VishnavTuli.pptx](https://github.com/vishnav-tuli/KPMG-Data-Science-Analytics-Virtual-Internship-Program/files/13565207/Task3_DataInsightPresentation_VishnavTuli.pptx)